 The Board of Directors does not have a specific policy regarding diversity in the selection of director nominees.
-However, the Board of Directors does consider diversity, along with a variety of other factors, including industry experience and environmental and safety expertise, in the director nominee selection process.
+However, the Board of Directors does consider diversity in the director nominee selection process.
 The Board of Directors takes an expansive view of the diversity of the Board of Directors with the goal of having the directors eventually reflect the global diversity of our workforce, our customers and the cultures in which we operate.
-We are a multinational company with seven different nationalities represented in our officer group and over 57 in our global workforce.
-We have a presence in 34 countries worldwide.
+We are a multinational company with six different nationalities represented in our officer group and over 89 in our global workforce.
+We have a presence in 46 countries worldwide.

-Voting Requirements to Elect Nominees
+Voting Requirement to Elect Nominees